google-research-datasets/ToTTo/README.md

 ## Leaderboard Submission

 If you want to submit test outputs, please format your predictions as a single `.txt` file with line-separated predictions.
 The predictions should be in the same order as the examples in the `test.jsonl` file.
 Please email the prediction file using the contact information above (totto@google.com) and state that you want your result to be included in the leaderboard.
+By emailing us, you consent to being contacted by Google about your submission, this dataset or any related competitions.
+We will delete your predictions file within 180 days.